haallen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 41 0.00603465616828
 42 0.00603465616828

+TODO: figure out how to display the above list properly in markdown.

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is also contained in Step 1 of the notebook.

 Here is an exploratory visualization of the data set.
-It is a 5 images selected at random from the training set and plotted in color.
+It is 5 images selected at random from the training set and plotted in color.
 The title of each image corresponds to its label.

 ![alt text][image1]